-Watch this 1-hour webinar and you’ll learn about some process improvement project bloopers and blunders and how we can avoid them.
+Watch this 1-hour Intermediate Webinar and you’ll learn about some process improvement project bloopers and blunders and how we can avoid them.

 - What process improvement bloopers and blunders are